IU Health Medical Library

 • National Library of Medicine: Drug, Diet & Toxicology Resources

-• Natural Medicines (NatMed Pro): This database resource provides evidence based information on dietary supplements, natural medicines, and complementary alternative and integrative therapies.
+• Natural Medicines (NatMed Pro): This database resource provides evidence-based information on dietary supplements, natural medicines, and complementary alternative and integrative therapies.
 Databases in Natural Medicines include: Foods, Herbs & Supplements, Health & Wellness, Comparative Effectiveness and Commercial Products.

 • NeedyMeds: A national non-profit information resource dedicated to helping people locate assistance programs to help them afford their medications and other healthcare costs.